 Consider offering a range of packages- starter sessions to get the customer’s garden in shape for the coming season, or upkeep sessions throughout the summer.

-36) Canning/pickling/preserving: Part of the current artisanal renaissance has been the rebirth of processes like home canning, pickling, and preserving.
-Whether you grow the fruits and vegetables yourself or just spend a lot of time at your local farmer’s market, this can be a fun, rewarding side hustle with tons of growth potential.
+36) Canning, Pickling, and Preserving: Part of the current artisanal renaissance has been the rebirth of processes like home canning, pickling, and preserving.
+Whether you grow the fruits and vegetables yourself or just spend a lot of time at your local farmer’s market, this can be a fun, rewarding creative business to start with tons of growth potential.

 Think about how you will package and present your products.
 Will your branding focus mainly on the nutritional benefits of the product, or on the down-home country-style process by which it is made?

-37) Bulk holidays gifts: We all know that person who has already figured out what they are giving to everyone by the end of November.
+37) Bulk Holiday Gifts: We all know that person who has already figured out what they are giving to everyone by the end of November.
 It gets trickier as you get older, and have to juggle gift giving for coworkers, neighbors, the folks in your volunteer group, your in-laws, your workout buddies, and everyone else who you can’t think of a gift for.
 This is where bulk gifts come in.
-Whether it’s homebaked superfood granola, or handcrafted whimsical Christmas ornaments, the possibility of checking off everyone on your gift list in one afternoon can be exhilarating.
-If you’re creative and organized, put together and sell a few tutorials about different bulk gift projects your customers can tackle.
+Whether it’s homebaked superfood granola or handcrafted whimsical Christmas ornaments, the possibility of checking off everyone on your gift list in one afternoon can be exhilarating.
+If you’re creative and organized,s put together and sell a few tutorials about different bulk gift projects your customers can tackle.

-38) Candle making: If playing with different scents, oils, waxes, and herbs sounds fun to you, why not try building it into a new business?
+38) Candle Making: If playing with different scents, oils, waxes, and herbs sounds fun to you, why not try building it into a new business?
 There’s a lot of demand for artisanal candles right now.
 With solid advertising and a defined niche, you can absolutely find a market for this product.
 Consider using local ingredients and connecting with your local area first.
+Want to know more?
+Check out How to Make Your Own Candles.

-39) Essential oil blending: More and more people are getting curious about making their own cleaning and body care products, and a singular aromatherapy experience can nudge them into a full-blown love of essential oils.
+39) Essential Oil Blending: More and more people are getting curious about making their own cleaning and body care products, and a singular aromatherapy experience can nudge them into a full-blown love of essential oils.
 However, so much free content online is just the same aromatherapy recipe recycled ad nauseum.
-If you’re a master of the practical application of these classic essences, and you have a great nose for scent combinations, consider creating blends with specific purposes and selling them online, or offering a tutorial or class about blending essential oils.
+If you’re a master of the practical application of these classic essences, and you have a great nose for scent combinations, consider creative business ideas that involve creating blends with specific purposes and selling them online, or offering a tutorial or class about blending essential oils.
+Essential oils also make great gifts for the holidays.

-40) Repair/restore furniture and art: We’ve all heard it: one man’s trash is another man’s treasure.
-However, it’s very likely that is still looks like trash.
+40) Repair or Restore Furniture and Art: We’ve all heard it: one man’s trash is another man’s treasure.
+However, it’s very likely that it still looks like trash.
 Restoration requires a little imagination, know-how, and confidence.
+Are you skilled and looking for new creative business ideas?
 Guide ambitious consumers through refinishing wood furniture, upholstering, and nailing expensive-looking design details.
-One great option is to show how a single, commonly thrifted item can be upcycled into multiple new uses.
+One great strategy is to show how a single, commonly thrifted item can be upcycled into multiple new uses.
 Roll up your sleeves, and show them how it’s done.

-We all need help getting our lives in order from time-to-time, and there’s a whole industry developing around these tasks.
+We all need help getting our lives in order from time-to-time, and there’s a whole industry of creative business ideas developing around these tasks.
 Even better, this industry is largely digital, meaning you can work from anywhere in an exciting new side hustle.

-43) Digital assistant: It’s not uncommon to need a little help running your brand or business.
-If you’re organized, outoing, and proactive, you can probably land a part-time digital assistant gig.
+43) Digital Assistant: It’s not uncommon to need a little help running your brand or small business.
+If you’re organized, outgoing, and proactive, you can probably land a part-time digital assistant gig.
 You’ll mostly be sending emails, scheduling meetings, and organizing digital documents.
 When you charge appropriately for your work, this type of gig can put you in a really good, solid position to actively work on your art.
 The best part?
-If you need to go on the road with your band, or travel out of town for an exhibit, you won’t need to take time off from your day job.
+If you need to go on the road with your band or travel out of town for an exhibit, you won’t need to take time off from your day job.

-44) Budgeting and financial planning: No, we’re not talking about acting as a traditional financial advisor.
-Instead, think about the big financial issues affecting millennials, who are more likely to turn to an online service for help: credit card debt and student debt.
+44) Budgeting and Financial Planning: No, we’re not talking about acting as a traditional financial advisor.
+Get creative.
+Think about the big financial issues affecting millennials, who are more likely to turn to an online service for help: credit card debt and student debt.
 In order to tailor effective, manageable strategies to destroy debt, you also need to focus on teaching better spending habits.
 By analyzing clients’ expenses, you can make educated suggestions to save money, slash debt, and boost credit scores.

 We all want to be the best that we can be.
 The internet has proven to be a fantastic resource for finding new information and learning new skills, but sometimes we all need a little extra help.
 Enter: online coaching.
 By establishing a consistent connection via the internet, selling online training helps individuals meet their goals over time.
 As a coach, it’s a great method for getting new clients and interacting with them in a radically different way.

-47) Fitness coaching: There are a lot of things in life you need directions for, and exercise is a big one.
+47) Fitness Coaching: There are a lot of things in life you need directions for, and exercise is a big one.
 Just about everybody looking to get in shape follows some sort of training program, and for good reason; physical fitness is all about constant improvement and progression.
-If you’re a talented personal trainer, why not let your skills work for you online, as well as at the gym?
+If you’re a talented personal trainer looking for creative business ideas, why not let your skills work for you online, as well as at the gym?
 Create a few simple, effective exercise programs, and make them available through your website.
 Or, offer one on one fitness consultations online, and build ongoing, digital relationships with your clients.